kahboom/nerdycode-posts/2019/unit-testing-react-guide.md

 While I love writing unit tests, if I'm being frank, good unit test writing is seen as a bit boring by many developers.
 In a way, I feel like it's the inherent nature of testing.
 It's more about taking pride in the fact that you have confidence in the code you are writing, and quality control is often associated with thorough, repetitive work.
 It's a beautiful thing in its own right. :)

-We can make some of that monotonous work a bit less so by using some of Jest's built-in [setup and teardown](https://jest-bot.github.io/jest/docs/setup-teardown.html) helper functions.
-A good way to use these, for instance, is for debugging a failing test by logging data, which you could do wi/th/ `beforeEach`.
+We can make some of that monotonous work a bit less so by using some of Jest's built-in <a href="https://jest-bot.github.io/jest/docs/setup-teardown.html" rel="nofollow" target="_blank">setup and teardown</a> helper functions.
+A good way to use these, for instance, is for debugging a failing test by logging data, which you could do with `beforeEach`.

 It'll take some trial and error, but over time you'll learn what works for you and what doesn't.
 The important thing is that the test you write gives you confidence that your code works as expected, in terms of usability--and learning to write tests with this perspective will certainly take time.
 After all, test writing is a bit of an art, and practice makes perfect.